 Show color map by default in all 3D graphics: Turn this option on if you want to see a color map on all new 3D/Spectrogram windows.
 You can also turn color map displaying on or off for each window by using its context menu.

-High DPI-resolution settings (restart needed): By using these two buttons, you can set how should SIGVIEW appear on screens with High-DPI settings (high resolution in relation to screen size).
+High DPI-resolution settings (restart needed): By using these two buttons, you can set how SIGVIEW should appear on screens with High-DPI settings (high resolution in relation to screen size).
 After clicking on a button to make your selection, you will have to restart SIGVIEW to apply the setting.
 "No adjustments" means that SIGVIEW will appear on screen in its native resolution.
 This will result in a crisp display, but icons and text may be too small.
 "Adjust automatically" will adapt SIGVIEW appearance to the current resolution.
 It will solve the problem with icon or text sizes, but may result in a blurry UI elements.

 Signal playback